 When it comes to alcoholic drinks, a near healthy way to enjoy them is by drinking moderately.
-For vodka, that means consuming 1.5 oz/day for women and 3 oz/day for men.
+This means having one drink a day, which is 1.5 oz for women and 3 oz for men.

 Besides moderate servings preventing adverse effects, they also regulate calories to avoid unwanted weight gain.